 The Tartuffe quotes below are all either spoken by Madame Pernelle or refer to Madame Pernelle.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harvest Books edition of Tartuffe published in 1992.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harvest Books edition of Tartuffe published in 1992.).

 Madame Pernelle Character Timeline in Tartuffe

 The timeline below shows where the character Madame Pernelle appears in Tartuffe.
 The colored dots and icons indicate which themes are associated with that appearance.

 Act 1, Scene 1